luigiselmi/algorithms/README.md

 ### Graphs
 A graph is an object consisting of a set of vertices and a collection of edges that are sets of pairs of vertices.
 This definition allows self-loops, i.e. edges that connect a vertex to itself, and parallel edges, i.e. edges that connect the same pair of vertices.
 There are two categories of graphs: undirected and directed.

+#### Undirected Graphs
 In undirected graphs two edges with the same vertices in different order are the same.
 In directed graphs two edges with the same vertices in different order are different.
-A graph can be efficiently built as an adjacency list, i.e. an array of linked lists where each index represent a vertex and the associated linked list contains its adjacent vertices.
+A graph can be efficiently built as an adjacency list, i.e. an array of linked lists where each index represents a vertex and the associated linked list contains its adjacent vertices.
 A vertex is characterized by its degree that represents the number of edges incident to it.

 |Algorithm|Running Time|Use|
 |---------|------------|-----|
 |Depth-first search||find all the vertices connected to a source vertex, connected components|
 |Breadth-first search||shortest path between two vertices|

+#### Directed Graphs

 ### Strings